michaelsevilla/malacology-popper/paper/paper.md

 2. durable interface classes using the Ceph object store

-3. versioned and consistent interfaces using the Ceph MONs
+3. versioned and consistent interfaces using Ceph's consensus service

-In the following section, we will discuss the existing Ceph infrastructure and the changes necessary for Malacology.
-We wish to emphasize here that these implementations are not necessarily optimized but they help demonstrate the power of programmability.
+In the following section, we will discuss the existing Ceph infrastructure and the changes necessary for Malacology. <!-- We wish to emphasize here that these implementations are not necessarily optimized but they help demonstrate the power of programmability.-->
+Our focus will be to demonstrate the viability and usefulness of the Malacology appraoch with example implementations that due to limited time for the submission of this paper are not necessarily fully optimized.

 <!--
 zlog: interface is critical; as important as data